 What is Value Engineering?

-Per SAVE’s The Value of Methodology, value engineering is the “systematic method to improve the ‘value’ of goods or products and services by using an examination of function.”
+The Society of American Value Engineers (SAVE) defines value engineering as the “systematic method to improve the ‘value’ of goods or products and services by using an examination of function.”
 In more relatable terms, value engineering is the betterment of a product’s value or worth through close analysis, review, and assessment of how it’s used or how it works.
 Generally, this can be done by either enhancing the function or lowering the cost.

-Value engineering refers not only to the improvement of products, but also design, construction, business, and administrative processes and projects.
+For the building industry, Value Engineering refers not only to the improvement of products, but also design, construction, business, and administrative processes concerning each project.

 How is maximum value generally achieved?

 Successful value engineering is based around a close analysis of multiple factors.
 Primarily, one of the determining factors is the lifespan of the product, process, or project.
 Expected endurance and period of relevancy should be considered in conjunction with quality.
-By creating a product utilizing different grades of materials, based upon life expectancy knowledge, an engineer has the opportunity to save the manufacturer and the purchaser time, money, and labor.
+By creating a product utilizing different grades of materials, based upon life expectancy knowledge, an engineer can save the manufacturer and the purchaser time, money, and labor.

 The key to value engineering is balancing function, performance, safety, cost, and quality.
 Each of these aspects are incredibly important and will impact the overall value and success of a product, therefore they must all be analyzed, reviewed, and then placed on a hierarchy.

-While there are many ways to reach this balance, many value engineers follow the below steps:
+While there are many ways to reach this balance, most value engineers follow the below steps:

 - STEP 1 – Research and gather information about the product, process, or project.